 At UnitedCare, we believe in progress and success.

-As a dermatologist duo with 20 years of combined experience, we’ve adopted a holistic approach to hair loss, and combined DHI/Sapphire FUE with bio-enhancements and helpful medications to restore your natural hairline.
+As a dermatologist duo with 20 years of combined experience, we’ve adopted a holistic approach to hair loss; stem cell treatments combined with DHI/Sapphire FUE and bio-enhancements and helpful medications to restore your natural hairline.

 We’re just a click away 👇